GervinFung/SimpleParallelChessAI/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
+- `res`: the folder to maintain resources like the images
+- `lib`: the folder to maintain external libraries like Guava

 ## To play the Game
 NOTE: **The image dragged is a bit low quality as image of piece is added to cursor**